Shinkendo (真剣道, 眞劍道) is a martial art that

 Gorin Goho Gogyo

-major methods of technical study.
-These include Suburi (sword swinging
+methods of technical study.
+These include Suburi (sword swinging drills),

-drills), Tanrengata (Solo forms), Battoho (combative drawing and cutting
+Tanrengata (Solo forms), Battoho (combative drawing and cutting methods),

 Suburi

-ken sabaki (sword movement), tai sabaki (body movement), ashi sabaki
+(sword movement), tai sabaki (body movement), ashi sabaki (foot movement), and

 Tanrengata